legacycodine/Alx-zero_day/README.md

 You pushed your first file in your first repository of the first task of your first ALX School project.

+Set up Git
+In this article
+Using Git
+Setting up Git
+Authenticating with GitHub from Git
+Next steps
+At the heart of GitHub is an open-source version control system (VCS) called Git.
+Git is responsible for everything GitHub-related that happens locally on your computer.

+**USING GIT**

+To use Git on the command line, you will need to download, install, and configure Git on your computer.
+You can also install GitHub CLI to use GitHub from the command line.
+For more information, see "About GitHub CLI."

+If you want to work with Git locally, but do not want to use the command line, you can download and install the GitHub Desktop client.
+For more information, see "Installing and configuring GitHub Desktop."

+**If you do not need to work with files locally, GitHub lets you complete many Git-related actions directly in the browser, including:
+**
+Creating a repository
+Forking a repository
+Managing files
+Being social
+Setting up Git
+Download and install the latest version of Git.

+Note: If you are using a Chrome OS device, additional setup is required:

+Install a terminal emulator such as Termux from the Google Play Store on your Chrome OS device.
+From the terminal emulator that you installed, install Git.
+For example, in Termux, enter apt install git and then type y when prompted.
+Set your username in Git.

+Set your commit email address in Git.

+Authenticating with GitHub from Git
+When you connect to a GitHub repository from Git, you will need to authenticate with GitHub using either HTTPS or SSH.

+Note: You can authenticate to GitHub using GitHub CLI, for either HTTP or SSH.
+For more information, see gh auth login.

+Connecting over HTTPS (recommended)
+If you clone with HTTPS, you can cache your GitHub credentials in Git using a credential helper.
+For more information, see "About remote repositories" and "Caching your GitHub credentials in Git."

+Connecting over SSH
+If you clone with SSH, you must generate SSH keys on each computer you use to push or pull from GitHub.
+For more information, see "About remote repositories" and "Generating a new SSH key and adding it to the ssh-agent."

+Next steps
+You now have Git and GitHub all set up.
+You may now choose to create a repository where you can put your projects.
+Saving your code in a repository allows you to back up your code and share it around the world.

+Creating a repository for your project allows you to store code in GitHub.
+This provides a backup of your work that you can choose to share with other developers.
+For more information, see “Create a repository.".

+Forking a repository will allow you to make changes to another repository without affecting the original.
+For more information, see "Fork a repo."

+Each repository on GitHub is owned by a person or an organization.
+You can interact with the people, repositories, and organizations by connecting and following them on GitHub.
+For more information, see "Be social."

+GitHub has a great support community where you can ask for help and talk to people from around the world.
+Join the conversation on GitHub Community.

 You can now check your repository on GitHub to see if everything is good.

 Repo: